huggingface/transformers/docs/source/en/generation_strategies.md

 As the model's `forward()` method iterates over the layers, this strategy maintains the current layer cache on the GPU.
 At the same time it asynchronously prefetches the next layer cache as well as sending the previous layer cache back to the CPU.
 Unlike KV cache quantization, this strategy always produces the same result as the default KV cache implementation.
-Thus it can serve as a drop-in replacement or a fallback for it.
+Thus, it can serve as a drop-in replacement or a fallback for it.

-Depending on your model and the characteristics of your generation task (size of context, number of generated tokens, beam size, etc.) you may notice a small degradation in generation throughput compared to the default KV cache implementation.
+Depending on your model and the characteristics of your generation task (size of context, number of generated tokens, number of beams, etc.) you may notice a small degradation in generation throughput compared to the default KV cache implementation.

 To enable KV cache offloading, pass `cache_implementation="offloaded"` in the `generation_config`.